dsmiller95/PxLib/com.pixelgroover.pxlib/README.md

 or add `"com.pixelgroover.pxlib": "https://github.com/dsmiller95/PxLib.git?path=com.pixelgroover.pxlib#0.1.0"` to Packages/manifest.json.

 ## Install via Openupm

 install the openupm cli: https://openupm.com/

-run `openupm add com.pixelgroover.pxlib` at your project root
+run `openupm add com.pixelgroover.pxlib` at your project root to install the latest version.

 ## Install for Local Development

-To install while allowing changes to the source, clone the repository and add it as a filepath reference.
+To install while allowing changes to the source code, clone the repository and add it as a filepath reference.
-Clone the repository as a sibling to your unity project folder.
-If your unity project is at `C:\source\Game-Dev\PixelPlatformer`, then clone PxLib into `C:\source\Game-Dev\PxLib` .
+Clone the repository as a sibling to your unity project's folder.
+If the unity project is at `C:\source\Game-Dev\PixelPlatformer`, then clone the PxLib repository into `C:\source\Game-Dev\PxLib` .
 For example:

 ```sh
 git clone PxLib git@github.com:dsmiller95/PxLib.git
 ```

-Then add `"com.pixelgroover.pxlib": "file:../../PxLib/com.pixelgroover.pxlib"` to your unity project's Packages/manifest.json
+Then add `"com.pixelgroover.pxlib": "file:../../PxLib/com.pixelgroover.pxlib"` to your unity project's package manifest at `Packages/manifest.json`.
-to reference the cloned repository via a relative filepath.
+This will reference the cloned repository via a relative filepath.

+Alternatively, use the unity package manager window.
+Add a new package, and select "Add package from disk..." .
+Navigate to `\PxLib\com.pixelgroover.pxlib\` and select the `package.json` file in that folder.

+At this point, configure your preferences under External Tools to generate .csproj files for this Local package.
+This is so that your preferred code editor includes the PxLib source files in the project when you open it, making them easier to edit.

 Make any changes as required to the PxLib library, then optionally submit your changes up to this repository via a fork.